AlphanAksoyoglu/vaultwarden-rpi/README.md

 After the installation is complete, you will see your machine that hosts vaultwarden added in tailscale with the TAILSCALE_SUBDOMAIN name of your choice.

-It should have its own unique IP address such as 100.100.94.876
+It should have its own unique IP address, e.g, **100.100.94.876**

-Now go to the DNS section, click add nameserver and in the nameserver section input this unique id.
+- Go to the DNS section in tailscale
+- Click Add Nameserver
+- Input the Tailscale IP Address of your machine here, e.g **100.100.94.876**.
-You need to switch **Restrict to Domain** on, and add your domain name here:
+- Switch **Restrict to Domain** on
+- Add your domain name in this field

-Following our examples:
+    - Following our examples:

-if using cloudflare: mysite.com if using duckdns: duckdns.org
+    - if using cloudflare, domain name should be mysite.com
+    - if using duckdns, domain name should be duckdns.org

 #### Why do we do this?

 We want our domain name to always resolve to the correct machine whether we are on LAN or on Tailscale.
 We setup cloudflare or duckdns to resolve your domain to your local machine.

 When we are on tailscale though this resolution is not going to work, so instead we configure tailscale to use the tailscale installed host machine as the DNS.
-The installer will install a lightweight dns forwarder (dnsmasq) to handle this dns request and mak sure it resolves properly.
+The installer will install a lightweight dns forwarder (dnsmasq) to handle this dns request and make sure it resolves properly.

 ### Backup Fields